meinradweiss/Azure4IoTSmartStart2Public/IoTSmartStart2Root/docs/TsSmartSqlStore2_10_SetupSolution.md

 For the custom deployment, the following parameters need to be defined:
-- Region: Select your designated Azure Region, make sure to pick a region which supports the necessary components
+- **Region**: Select your designated Azure Region, make sure to pick a region which supports the necessary components
-- Unique Solution Prefix: Pick a unique string for your solution.
-The name must be between 3 and 24 characters in length and use numbers and lower-case letters only
+- **Unique Solution Prefix**: Pick a unique string for your solution.
+The name must be between 3 and 24 characters in length and use numbers and lower-case letters only.<br/> The prefix be appended at the front of your Azrue services.
+It is helpful, if it relates somehow to your project and it is the part of the object names that makes them unique.
+  - Example: <br/>
+    Unique Solution Prefix: **ch4iot4wsxxx** -> Azure IotHub: **ch4iot4wsxxx**hub, Azure SQL Server: **ch4iot4wsxxx**sqlserver, ...
-- Sql Administrator Login: pick an username for your SQL administrator
+- **Sql Administrator Login**: pick an username for your SQL administrator
-- Sql Administrator Login Password: define a strong password for your SQL administrator.
-It has to include small letters, capital letters, a number and a special character
+- **Sql Administrator Login Password**: define a strong password for your SQL administrator.
+It has to include small letters, capital letters, a number and a special character.
+More details to the [Azure SQL Password Policy](https://docs.microsoft.com/en-us/sql/relational-databases/security/password-policy?view=azuresqldb-current).
-- Sql Firewall Start IP: Add the public IP of your computer to this field, for testing purposes you can use ```0.0.0.0```
+- **Sql Firewall Start IP**: Add the public IP of your computer to this field, for testing purposes you can use ```0.0.0.0```
-- Sql Firewall End IP: Add the public IP of your computer to this field, for testing purposes you can use ```255.255.255.255```
+- **Sql Firewall End IP**: Add the public IP of your computer to this field, for testing purposes you can use ```255.255.255.255```

 If you would like to deploy the services from you local machine you can find the arm templates and a supporting deployment script in the ```infrastructure``` folder.